-User height – It best suits people from 5′ 1″ tp 6′, though taller and shorter users have left favorable feedback
+User height – It best suits people from 5′ 1″ up to 6′, though taller and shorter users have left favorable feedback

 Color – It is white with blue and black highlights

-Batteries – 2 x AAA batteries are included to operate the monitor
+Batteries – 2 x AAA batteries are included for the monitor

 ProGear 225 Overview

-Eight levels of magnetic resistance are accessible at the turn of a dial that is located beneath the handlebars.
+Eight levels of magnetic resistance are accessible by turning a dial that is located beneath the handlebars.
 This easy accessibility enables you to do interval training and/or increase the intensity of your sessions as your fitness grows.

 Levels 1 and 2 offer very light resistance, suitable for people who are new to exercise.
 The higher the resistance level you choose, the greater the challenge will be.
-Levels 7 and 8 are quite intense but probably won’t suit experienced cyclists.
+Levels 7 and 8 are pretty intense but probably won’t challenge experienced cyclists.

 The monitor automatically starts when you begin pedaling and shuts off after several minutes of inactivity is detected.

 The bike arrives partially assembled, so you will have to finish the job.
-For most people, this will take 30 minutes or less.
-All you need to do is attach the larger pieces of the frame, connect the console, and add on a few small parts such as the pedals and accessory holder.
+This process takes most people 30 minutes or less.
+All you need to do is attach the larger pieces of the seat, the handlebars, connect the console, and add a few small parts such as the pedals and accessory holder.

 The instructions for this are easy to understand, and the necessary tools are included.
-The supplied wrench is, however, a little flimsy, so if you have a sturdier one, I recommend that you use it instead.
+However, the supplied wrench is a little flimsy, so if you have a sturdier one, I recommend that you use it instead.

-The ProGear 225 Folding Magnetic Upright Bike with Heart Pulse comes with a 1-year limited warranty.
+The ProGear 225 Folding Magnetic Upright Exercise Bike with Heart Pulse comes with a 1-year limited warranty.